 01 of 06

 A Short History of Bàcari and Cicchetti in Venice

 Venice's Bàcari derive from earlier hostelerie; men coming home from work might stop at one to get an early jump on alcohol consumption.
 The addition of cheap nibbles was discovered to keep them drinking for a bit longer.
-Eventually these wine bars got a rather tawdry reputation and went out of style.
+Eventually, these wine bars got a rather tawdry reputation and went out of style.
 Then eating small plates became fashionable, and like the evolution of tapas in Spain, the food got a gourmet makeover and the wines started to come from reputable firms--and a whole new era began.
-Today, eating Cicchetti in Venice is practiced by tourist and local alike.
+Today, eating Cicchetti in Venice is practiced by tourists and locals alike.

 So, to sum it all up, a bàcaro is a convivial and comfortable place where wine and food served in small portions called "cicchetti" or "cicheti" are served.

 02 of 06

 How to Order Wine in a Bàcaro

 Ok, so you're thinking you just belly up to the bar and order a glass of wine, un bicchiere di vino.
 This will work, but you are likely to get a higher priced wine (not necessarily local) than you would if you did as the Venetians do.
 Order an "ombra" and you'll get a small glass of local wine.
 It will likely be quite inexpensive.

 Ombra, of course, means "shade" and the use of the word to define a glass of wine evidently starts with the early wine merchants who set up shop in Piazza San Marco, changing the location of their wares to follow the shade of the bell tower.
 After all, the heat of the sun would ruin the wine!
 The name stuck, and a small glass of local wine remains an ombra in Venice.